bjoernknafla/poc/README.txt

 README.txt

 POC is free software.
 You may copy, distribute, and modify it under the terms of the License contained in the file LICENSE.txt distributed with this package.
-This license is the same as the BSD License.
+This license is equal to the BSD License.

 POC (Portable Preprocessor Compile-time Target Platform Configurator) is a collection of C preprocessor symbols to manually select or automatically detect certain properties of the target platform compiling for, e.g. the compiler used,